 Considering the intricate nature of investigation required in the instant matter and the seriousness of allegations against the applicant/accused, I find, the instant application is bereft of any merits and the same is accordingly dismissed.

-FULL TEXT OF THE PATIALA HOUSE COURT ORDER /JUDGEMENT
+FULL TEXT OF THE JUDGMENT/ORDER OF PATIALA HOUSE COURT COURT

 1. Receipt regarding payment of cost has already been placed on record by the Ld. counsel for applicant/accused.